Ordnung muss sein: Proofs

 \subsection{Distributive objects}

-Fix a length category.
 For any object $M$ and a simple object $S$ let $[M:S]$ denote the multiplicity of $S$ in a composition series of $M$.
 The object $M$ is \emph{multiplicity free} if $[M:S]\le 1$ for every simple object $S$.

 Recall that an object has a distributive lattice of subobjects if and only if there is no simple object $S$ such that $S\oplus S$ arises as a subquotient; see for instance the first exercise in \cite{Be1991}.
 Objects with this property are called \emph{distributive}.
+An object is \emph{local} if it has a unique maximal subobject.